tloureiro/docker-wordpress-env/README.md

 # TODO:
 - createwp to accept domain through env
-- be able to override apache conf
+- be able to override php conf